Leo3418/leo3418.github.io/collections/_posts/en/2020-09-21-raspi4-fedora-usb-complex.md

 The following instructions are for mounting the image's first partition on a GNU/Linux system with the `mount` program.

-1. Get the offset of the boot partition in the image.
+1. Get the offset of the EFI partition in the image.
 This information is available indirectly from `fdisk`.

    ```console